ChrisvDalen/LockerCloud/README.md

 file is present in the project root (or adjust `SSL_KEYSTORE` accordingly).
 ## SSL Socket Server

-The application also starts an SSL socket server on port `9000` at runtime.
+The application starts an SSL socket server on port `8443` at runtime.
 This server exposes simple commands for file upload, download, listing and deletion without using HTTP.
 Each connection accepts a single command in the form:

 ```
 UPLOAD <filename> <length>\n<bytes...>